edward-hsu-1994/go-gin-template/README.md

-﻿go-fiber-template
+﻿go-gin-template
 ======

-This is a Web API application template based on Fiber.
+This is a Web API application template based on Gin.
 This template includes Wire and Swagger, allowing you to quickly develop Web API applications.

 ## Setup